 It’s been a ride so far, on my entrepreneurial journey.
 I’ve learned a lot of things I need to do to make things go right, as well as a whole slew of things to not do.
-Today’s story is about the two drop shipping E-Commerce businesses I started under my parent LLC, in which I completely had to fold down and pivot.
+Today’s story is about the two drop shipping E-Commerce businesses I started (yes, at the same time) under my parent LLC, in which I completely had to fold down and pivot out of…

-At this point, I had already built and sold a successful store, one which I poured my energy and time into, and was solely focused on.
+And at this point, I’d already built and sold a small successful store; one which I poured my energy and time into and was solely focused on:

 This was prior to starting these up, and a bit before I sold the first, I was beginning these two in tandem.

 This was a somewhat crushing experience because I’d been grinding on those projects for at least 4-6 months.
 In the long run, it’s nothing, but at the time it was frustrating.
 I realized that the amount of work that was needed to continue, at the necessary pace to grow, I would either have to outsource a ton, or I would need to fold one up.

 Drop Shipping: The Whole Story & 5 Lessons